privacy-tech-lab/privacyflash-pro/README.md

 2. Clone this repo by `cd`ing into the directory in which you want to store PrivacyFlash Pro and run `git clone git@github.com:privacy-tech-lab/privacyflash-pro.git`.

-3. **Optional** Create and activate a [Python virtual environment](https://docs.python.org/3/library/venv.html#module-venv).
-Ensure that your Python virtual environment is outside of the `privacyflash-pro` directory to avoid git tracking.
+3. **Strongly Recommended**: Create and activate a [Python virtual environment](https://docs.python.org/3/library/venv.html#module-venv), `pfp-venv`, with `python3 -m venv pfp-venv`, and run it with `source pfp-venv/bin/activate` (assuming that you are using the default shell).
+Ensure that your virtual environment is outside of the `privacyflash-pro` directory to avoid git tracking.

 4. `cd` into the `privacyflash-pro/policygenerator` directory.
 If you are using a Python virtual environment, run `pip3 install -r requirements.txt`.
 Otherwise, run `pip3 install --user -r requirements.txt`.
-If you continue to get errors, run `pip3 install -r requirements.txt`.
-If you still get errors, run `sudo pip3 install -r requirements.txt`.
+If you get an error, run `pip3 install -r requirements.txt`.
+If you still get an error, run `sudo pip3 install -r requirements.txt`.

 5. Run PrivacyFlash Pro with `python3 app.py`.